 Vicki Smirnova is a professional writer and editor who adores animals and helps readers get along well with their pets.
 She has been working in digital media for more than 5 years and has great experience writing content about lifestyle, including pets.
 Vicki specializes in dog health and nutrition, cat feeding, dog training.
 She is an aquarium lover and is passionate to write about fish care at home.
 Also, Vicki headed several websites and worked as a news editor.View all 93 articles Learn about our editorial process and veterinary review board.

 Dr. Linda Simon is a veterinary surgeon working with seven years of experience.
 She is a fellow of the British Veterinary Association and specializing in animal medicine.
 Also, she has been the Woman magazine resident vet for the past two years and writes a regular column for them, focusing on pets and their health.View all 18 articles Learn about our veterinary review board

 There are many foods for elderly felines available on the market, so it is difficult to choose the best one for your cuddly companion.
-We first recommend you to visit your vet to find out which type of food is best for your geriatric cat and his specific needs.
+We first recommend you to visit your vet to find out which type is the best for your geriatric cat and his specific needs.

-Then, after narrowing down your choices a bit, check out some of the TOP rated foods for senior cats we’ve listed below.
+Then, after narrowing down your choices a bit, check out some TOP rated products for senior cats we’ve listed below: